 - Routing number for international wire transfers

 Remember that all of this information should be about your recipient, not you!
 Once you’ve gathered all of this, you need to go in person to your bank branch.
-If you have multiple banks, pick the one with the account you plan on using.
+If you have multiple bank accounts, pick the one with the account you intend to use.

 Wire Transfer Fees